Syrrhus/CSEshell/README.md

 - `exit`: quite the shell

+## Additional features
+- Decorate the prompt to include useful information like current path, date and time

 ## Sustainability
 lightweight system programs
 - we focus on making our program simple and efficient and avoid fancy graphics so that it does not take up too many resources and ensure resources are reserved for the commands